bxt/ivrea/README.md

 #### Shopping list

 You can just buy the [kit from Ben directly](https://eater.net/8bit/kits) which I would recommend.
-But I was not sure about shipping to Germany (expecially with taxes) and I wanted some extra / custom parts, so I procured everything indidually.
+But I was not sure about shipping to Germany (especially with taxes) and I wanted some extra / custom parts, so I procured everything individually.
 I'm not sure whether I have everything, and also some things are not 100% compatible and will require some tinkering, but for me it's useful to have a list of the exact parts in my inventory and maybe someone else can buy similar things.

 ##### Tools and supplies